mehzaayesh-alt/quantum-feature-embeddings/README.md

 ## the idea

-Instead of training a circuit end-to-end on a classification loss (that's what the VQC in the credit risk project does), this trains the *encoding* itself against kernel-target alignment (KTA) - basically nudge the embedding so same-class points end up close together in Hilbert space and different-class points end up far apart, measured by state fidelity.
+Instead of training a circuit end-to-end on a classification loss, this trains the *encoding* itself against kernel-target alignment (KTA) - basically nudge the embedding so same-class points end up close together in Hilbert space and different-class points end up far apart, measured by state fidelity.
 Once